 My favourite kale is dinosaur kale and for some reason I have a hard time growing it in my garden.
 I don’t get very upset because I pay only $2.50 for this bunch.
 I now planted some curly kale and it is growing no problem.

 Kohlrabi not “kholorabi”.:) Anyways, kohlrabi was another produce discovery of 2016 for me.
 It tastes like a core of a cabbage.
 They are definitely related.
-In Ukraine, we ate a lot of cabbage – cabbage rolls (my lazy version), borscht, slaw, braised and pickled cabbage.
+In Ukraine, we ate a lot of cabbage – lazy cabbage rolls, healthy coleslaw recipe, pan fried cabbage with apples and sauerkraut.
 After mom or grandma were done with shredding cabbage, kids usually got the core to snack on.
 Kohlrabi tastes exactly the same.
 I made a salad with kohlrabi and watermelon and it was to die for.
-Will post soon.

 #15.
 Fragrant Tomatoes